Jacobvs/Rotmg-Discord-Bot/README.md

 Please contact me on discord (Darkmatter#7321) if you'd like the bot added to your server.

+If you want to see what I'm working on with the bot, click on the `Projects` tab up top!

 -----
 # Requirements
 - [github.com/Jacobvs/Realmeye-API](https://github.com/Jacobvs/RealmEye-API)